wildfoundry/dataplicity-lomond/docs/guide.rst

 Regardless of whether *auto pong* is enabled, a :class:`~lomond.events.Pong` event will be generated when Lomond receives a ping packet.
-If auto pong *is* disabled, you should manually call :meth:`~lomond.websocket.send_pong` in response to a ping, or the server may disconnect you.
+If auto pong *is* disabled, you should manually call :meth:`~lomond.websocket.WebSocket.send_pong` in response to a ping, or the server may disconnect you.

 Polling